-"[A] structure including supports erected over a depression or an obstruction, such as water, highway, or railway, and having a track or passage way for carrying traffic or other moving loads, and having an opening measured along the center of the roadway of more than twenty feet (20 ft.) between undercopings of abutments or spring lines of arches, or extreme ends of openings for multiple boxes; it may also include multiple pipes, where the clear distance between openings is less than half of the smaller contiguous opening."
+"A structure including supports erected over a depression or an obstruction, such as water, highway, or railway, and having a track or passageway for carrying traffic or other moving loads, and having an opening measured along the center of the roadway of more than 20 feet between under copings of abutments or spring lines of arches, or extreme ends of openings for multiple boxes; it includes multiple pipes, where the clear distance between openings is less than half of the smaller contiguous opening."
 Refer to figures 1.2.2.1 - 1 and 1.2.2.1 - 2 for examples on measurement used to define a bridge.